fusionjs/fusionjs/README.md

 - `children: TService => React.Element<any>` - Required.
 Render prop that is passed the registered service.
 Should return the React Element to render.
 - `service: TService` - The service provided by the registered plugin.

 This is the same pattern as the `useService` hook.
 Opt for using the hook. `ServiceConsumer` is provided as a replacement for any legacy Context usage that may exist.
+Use `Token.optional` to if you intend to use an optional plugin.

 #### FusionContext